The State of Follow My Vote -> 2022 Report

 Knowing that the voting industry is clearly behind in this regard, the GBA Voting Working Group is taking a leadership role in advising other organizations that develop voting system certification standards, such as the Election Assistance Commission (EAC), on how best to update their standards documentation.

-With respect to the EAC in particular, our voting working group recently submitted recommendations to modernize what they refer to as Voluntary Voting Systems Guidelines (VVSG), as the current and past versions of VVSG do not support the use of internet connected devices.
+With respect to the EAC in particular, our voting working group recently submitted recommendations to modernize what they refer to as Voluntary Voting System Guidelines (VVSG), as the current and past versions of VVSG do not support the use of internet connected devices.

 In theory, should the EAC approve these recommendations, it would make it possible to provide citizens, such as military serving abroad or people with disabilities that can’t make it to the polls on Election Day, a more secure means of remotely casting their vote than they currently have today.
 We’re excited that these recommendations are currently slated to be reviewed by the EAC’s Technical Working Group.